vaibhavsagar/presentations/partial-evaluation/presentation.md

 ## PyPy, Truffle/Graal, LLVM

-- Write your language a certain way and get a JIT for free!
+- Write your language a certain way and get a JIT (just-in-time compiler) for free!

 ## JIT